 The green anole (scientific name: Anolis carolinensis) is a species of reptile found in areas of Tennessee, Texas, Florida, Georgia, Louisiana and the Carolinas.
 In fact, it’s the only kind of anole that is native to the United States.

-It’s known in the reptile world as a fairly easy going lizard that makes a good starter pet (they’re commonly used as “class pets” in elementary schools).
+It’s known in the reptile world as a fairly easy going type of pet lizard that makes a good starter pet (they’re commonly used as “class pets” in elementary schools).
 Even though the green anole doesn’t need a fancy set up or require a highly specialized diet, you are still going to have to give it lots of care and attention.

 Appearance & Colors